szmpns/HackTheBox-Writeups/Machines/Knife/README.md

 ![nmap](./Screenshots/knifenmap.png)

-Here are the descriptions of the open ports shown in the screenshots:
+Here are the descriptions of the open ports shown in the screenshot:

 ### **22/tcp (SSH)**
 The **SSH** service is running **OpenSSH 8.2p1** on **Ubuntu**.
 This service enables secure remote access and uses **protocol version 2.0**.
 The scan reveals the server’s SSH host keys, including **RSA (3072-bit)**, **ECDSA (256-bit)**, and **ED25519 (256-bit)**, which are used for encryption and server authentication.
 The presence of these keys provides an indication of the security configuration for SSH on this system.